 What is Criminal Appeal and When Can You File It?

-At Metis Law Chamber, we have successfully overturned 180+ criminal convictions in Punjab & Haryana High Court and Supreme Court.
-Our experienced appellate lawyers specialize in identifying legal errors, procedural violations, and evidentiary flaws that can lead to conviction reversals or sentence reductions.
+At Metis Law Chamber, we have successfully handled many criminal convictions in Punjab & Haryana High Court and the Supreme Court.
+We specialize in finding legal errors, procedural mistakes, and evidence problems that can reverse convictions or reduce sentences.

 Types of Criminal Appeals: